sidracha/potion/README.rst

 Installing and Setting Up
 -----------------------

+Download the compiled binary for your architecture in the /bin folder.

 You will need to install the `boost`_ library as Potion uses the boost/json parser and serializer.

+Download the boost tarfile and unzip.

 Use the